-- Adopted: June 19, 2018 - LEGAL REF.: 6.41.4.8 NMAC 6.41.4.9 NMAC 6.41.4.11 NMAC 6.41.4.13 NMAC 6.41.4.13 NMAC 6.41.4.14 NMAC 34 C.F.R.300.34 34 C.F.R.300.104 34 C.F.R.300.107 - CROSS REF.: EE Transportation Services EEA - Student Transportation EEAE - Bus Safety Program IHB - Special Instructional Programs IHBA - Special Instructional and Accommodation Programs for Disabled Students IMG - Animals in the Schools JFABD - Admission of Homeless Students JGC - Assignment of At-Risk Students to Classes and Programs JLCD - Administering Medications to Students JIC - Student Conduct JK - Student Discipline
+LEGAL REF.: 6.41.4.8 NMAC 6.41.4.9 NMAC 6.41.4.11 NMAC 6.41.4.13 NMAC 6.41.4.14 NMAC 34 C.F.R. § 300.34 34 C.F.R. § 300.104 34 C.F.R. § 300.107 CROSS REF.: EE - Transportation Services EEA - Student Transportation EEAE - Bus Safety Program IHB - Special Instructional Programs and Accommodations for Disadvantaged Students IMG - Animals in the Schools JFABD - Admission of Homeless Students JGC - Assignment of at-risk students to classes and programs JIC - Student Conduct JK - Student Discipline JLCD - Administering Medications to Students

-BUS SAFETY PROGRAM
+E-2250 © EEAE BUS SAFETY PROGRAM

 The safety and welfare of student riders is to be the first consideration in all matters pertaining to transportation.
 Toward that end, all District transportation department personnel, bus operators, and bus passengers shall comply with the applicable regulations and shall immediately report to the Superintendent any violation of rules or state statutes that threatens the safety of a passenger.
 A roster of students shall be maintained and updated with information provided by the school office.
-Bus drivers are to track the students daily bus attendance, and keep and enforce a seating roster in case of emergencies.
+Bus drivers are to track the students daily and keep and enforce a seating roster in case of emergencies.